LAST UPDATED: August 1, 2020

 help center immediately.

 b.
-Your information, including Personal Data that we collect from you, may be transferred to, stored at and processed by us, our Affiliates, and service providers outside your home country, including in the United States, where data protection and privacy regulations may not offer the same protections as in other parts of the world.
-When we do so, we will take the steps described in this Policy, including Sections 5 and 10, which are designed to ensure that all Personal Data we or our vendors process (regardless of where it originates) is secured as required by the EU.
+Your information, including Personal Data that we collect from you, may be transferred to, stored at, and processed by us, our Affiliates, and service providers outside your home country, including in the United States, where data protection and privacy regulations may not offer the same protections as in other parts of the world.
+When we do so, we will take the steps described in this Policy, including Sections 5 and 10, which are designed to ensure that all Personal Data we or our service providers process (regardless of where it originates) is secured as required by applicable law.
 By using the Services, you agree to the transfer, storing or processing of your data in accordance with this Policy.

 You can edit your Personal Data and adjust your privacy and data preferences via the “Settings” sections of the Apps.
 If you currently receive marketing emails and no longer wish to do so, you may unsubscribe from within any such email.
 Even if you do so, we will still send you operational and transactional emails (e.g., renewal notices).
 Uninstalling Apps from your devices will remove all data associated with the Apps.
 Removing your Apps does not delete your Account.
 To do that, see the instructions